Manage Multi-Tenant API Keys

 |---|---|

-A Platform Administrator can generate an Enterprise admin key from the primary account, and any user can create an Enterprise user key from their primary account.
+A Platform Administrator can generate a Multi-Tenant admin key from the primary account, and any user can create a Multi-Tenant user key from their primary account.
 You must copy and vault the key immediately, as it cannot be retrieved once you navigate away from the screen.

 - Log in to your primary (Partner/Enterprise) account.